balbyu/geographical-determinism/README.md

 # geographical-determinism
-A geographical cost study of Medical Schools.
+A geospatial cost analysis of Medical Schools.